CUMLSec/XDA/README.md

 `mkdir -p checkpoints/finetune_msvs_funcbound_64`

-Download our [finetuned weight parameters](https://drive.google.com/file/d/1103Hq2ZShlF-4qRPudtjDru5fBqAckds/view?usp=sharing) and put in `checkpoints/finetune_msvs_funcbound_64`.
+Download our [finetuned weight parameters](https://drive.google.com/file/d/10XZSE8jfFp3P5KjHp4SFZ0qUmOJoA8uI/view?usp=sharing) and put in `checkpoints/finetune_msvs_funcbound_64`.

+- 2024-11-04: Uploaded new [finetuned weight parameters](https://drive.google.com/file/d/1i9nMRwXj6b8mGG9LGUmon3BkOTOeyIqv/view?usp=sharing) for elf instruction boundary prediction (not tested, might be inaccurate).

 #### Play with the finetuned model
 We have put some sample data from BAP corpus compiled by MSVC x64 in `data-raw/msvs_funcbound_64_bap_test`.
 There are two columns in the data files.
 The first column is all raw bytes of the binary, and the second column is the label indicating it is function start (F), function end (R), or neither.